 Practice to Transfer your Weight

-The weight distribution during the carves is an essential step to perform, and we also call it fluid carving motion.
+Throughout our carving experience, I found weight distribution as one of the most important steps to learn.
+The weight distribution during the carves is must-perform step , and we also call it fluid carving motion.
 It is mainly required when the goal is to tilt forward or backward.
 It looks easier to understand, but the implementation required a lot of practice.
 Let’s see how we transfer our weight in different positions.